MolecularAI/aizynthfinder/README.md

 The tool has been developed on a Linux platform, but the software has been tested on Windows 10 and macOS Catalina.

-* You have installed anaconda or miniconda with python 3.6 or later
+* You have installed anaconda or miniconda with python 3.6 or 3.7

 ## Installation